ArnaudBrousseau/the-well-grounded-rubyist/README.md

 String enumerations: `each_byte`, `each_char`, `each_codepoint`, `each_line`.
 To get arrays directly `bytes`, `chars`, `codepoints`, `lines`.
-Niche feature: the value of `$/` drives what Ruby thinks of as a line.
+Niche feature: the value of `$/` ("global input record separator) drives what Ruby thinks of as a line.
 It defaults to `\n`, but can be changed:
 ```ruby
 >> $/ = '.'
 >> 'what.is.going.on?'.each_line { |l| p l }